-Woodsworth Co-op Community group is an informal email discussion forum for members.
+Woodsworth Co-op Community group is an informal email discussion forum for Woodsworth residents.
 This is not an officially sanctioned group but instead is managed by member volunteers.
 Members swap, share, borrow, lend through the group.
 Co-op politics, management or governance are not discussed.

-Contact the group through the group homepage to join: woodsworthcoop.groups.io
+Contact the group through the group homepage to join: woodsworthcoop.groups.io and use the join button.
+Or email the group managers - main+owner@WoodsworthCoop.groups.io